-Obtaining a researcher identifier is essential to connecting you and your publications within the scholarly research community.
-Researcher id's disambiguate authors with similar names.
+Researcher identifiers are essential for connecting you and your research outputs within the scholarly research community.
 If you do not have an identifier you may not be getting credit for your work.

 We recommend each of the research identifiers on this page.
 These identifiers vary in how they are created, managed and used.
 Work through the information on this page and the downloadable pdf files to make sure that you are gaining maximum benefit from each identifier.

 Cross-referencing the profiles that you use for your research also helps others to track and engage with your research.
 We encourage you to list your research identifiers and social media profiles on your Southern Cross Researcher Profile and your ORCID profile.
 You may add your researcher identifiers to other profiles if the option is available.

 Publons helps you track your research outputs, achievements and activities.

 HEINONLINE offers Author Profile Pages for authors of law review articles that are available in the Law Journal Library.

 Profiles display a list of the author's articles, ScholarRank statistics, and can be enhanced to include biographical information and links to the author's other profiles and accounts.